AdobeDocs/dynamic-media-classic.en/help/application-setup.md

 You can export an existing HTML5 Viewer Preset to use as the basis for creating an HTML5 Viewer Preset.
 This export option is useful because you do not have to create the viewer from scratch.
 Instead, you export a preset that looks and behaves close to what you want, then you can use that as a starting point to make design adjustments.

-All default, out-of-box Viewer preset CSS files in Adobe Dynamic Media Classic use relative image serving paths that point to assets on `Scene7SharedAssets`.
+All default, out-of-box Viewer preset CSS files in Adobe Dynamic Media Classic use relative image-serving paths that point to assets on `Scene7SharedAssets`.
 For example, the following is a relative path to an image asset in a Viewer preset CSS file on

 `Scene7SharedAsset`: `.s7videoviewer .s7fullscreenbutton[state][selected] { background-image: url(/is/image/Scene7SharedAssets/FullScreenButton_dark_sprite?scl=1&fmt=png-alpha); }`